A Unified Linear Speedup Analysis of Federated Averaging and Nesterov FedAvg: Introduction

 \section{Introduction}

-Federated learning (FL) is a machine learning setting where many clients (e.g., mobile devices or organizations) collaboratively train a model under the orchestration of a central server (e.g., service provider), while keeping the training data decentralized~\cite{smith2017federated, kairouz2019advances}.
-In recent years, FL has swiftly emerged as an important learning paradigm~\cite{mcmahan2016communication,li2018federated}--one that enjoys widespread success in applications such as personalized recommendation~\cite{chen2018federated}, virtual assistant~\cite{lamautonomy}, and keyboard prediction~\cite{47586}, to name a few--for at least two reasons: First, the rapid proliferation of smart devices that are equipped with both computing power and data-capturing capabilities provided the infrastructure core for FL.
-Second, the rising awareness of privacy and the exponential growth of computational power (blessed by Moore's law) in mobile devices have made it increasingly attractive to push the computation to the edge.
+Federated learning (FL) is a machine learning paradigm where many clients (e.g., mobile devices or organizations) collaboratively train a model under the orchestration of a central server (e.g., service provider), while keeping the training data decentralized in order to protect privacy and improve efficiency \citep{konevcny2016federated,mcmahan2016communication,smith2017federated,li2018federated, kairouz2019advances,yang2019federated,wang2021field,li2021survey}.
+In recent years, FL has swiftly emerged as an important learning paradigm, enjoying widespread success in such diverse applications as personalized recommendations and assistance \citep{chen2018federated,lam2019protecting}, keyboard suggestion and prediction \citep{47586,yang2018applied}, smart healthcare \citep{rieke2020future,brisimi2018federated}, and the Internet of Things (IoT) \citep{zhao2019multi,nguyen2021federated}, to name a few.
+There are at least three reasons for its popularity: First, the rapid proliferation of smart devices that are equipped with both computing power and data-capturing capabilities provided the infrastructure core for FL \citep{qin2021federated}.
+Second, the rising awareness of privacy and the explosive growth of computational power in mobile devices have made it increasingly attractive to push the computation to the edge \citep{lim2020federated}.
+Third, the empirical success of \emph{communication-efficient} FL algorithms has enabled increasingly larger-scale parallel computing and learning with less communication overhead \citep{mcmahan2016communication,sattler2019robust}.

-Despite its promise and broad applicability in our current era, the potential value FL delivers is coupled with the unique challenges it brings forth.
-In particular, when FL learns a single statistical model using data from across all the devices while keeping each individual device's data isolated (and hence protects privacy)~\cite{kairouz2019advances}, it faces two challenges that are absent in centralized optimization and distributed (stochastic) optimization~\cite{zhou2017convergence, stich2018local,khaled2019first,liang2019variance,wang2018cooperative,woodworth2018graph,wang2019adaptive,jiang2018linear,yu2019parallel,yu2019linear, khaled2020tighter,koloskova2020unified}:
+Despite its promise and broad applicability, the potential value FL delivers is coupled with the unique challenges it brings \citep{li2020federated}.
+In particular, when FL learns a single statistical model using data from across all the devices while keeping each individual device's data isolated, it faces two challenges that are absent in centralized optimization and distributed (stochastic) optimization \citep{zhou2017convergence, woodworth2018graph,jiang2018linear, woodworth2020minibatch,charles2021convergence,luo2021no,tan2022towards}: